martinfou/ocr-receipt/agile-plan.md

   - Create filename generation
   - Add variable substitution
   - Implement filename validation
+  - implement file rename
+  - save the variable into a metadata hidden field in the PDF
+  - when loading a pdf check if it contains hidden variables in metadata and fill out the dropdown and the text field with the information.
   - **Story Points**: 5

 - [ ] **T9.4** - Add backup and restore